syd-nguyen/roll/README.md

 ### 🔒 Security / Privacy

 There is only one secret for this project, which is the connection string for the MongoDB database.
-This is stored as an environment variable, inaccessible to regular users.
+This is stored as an environment variable, inaccessible to regular users and set at runtime.
 Additionally, only certain IP addresses are allowed to access it.
 Inputs are validated using Pydantic so they are not too long.
 Personally-identifiable information is stored in the private MongoDB database.

 ### ⏱️ Ops